 After leaving KTVN, Irwin co-founded an independent production company where he served as director of photography, editor and producer for productions that aired on CNN, BBC, Entertainment Tonight, ESPN, HBO, News Travel Network and KPIX-TV in San Francisco.
 As a freelance cameraman, his assignments have taken him from Hawaii to England, Russia, the Republic of Georgia, Mexico, the Caribbean and across the continental U.S.

 While still working as an independent producer, Irwin developed an interest in the emerging world wide web and, in 1994, he set up one of the early sites to feature video and interactive panoramic photography.
-In 1995 this led to a collaboration with the fledgling Chronicle/Examiner-owned news site ‘The Gate’ in San Francisco (later rebranded SFGate.com), where he joined the staff as a full-time multimedia producer in early 1996.
+In 1995, this led to a collaboration with the fledgling Chronicle/Examiner-owned news site “The Gate” in San Francisco (soon rebranded as SFGate.com), where he joined the staff as a full-time multimedia producer in early 1996.
 In a subsequent role as multimedia manager, he supervised a 7-member team in the production, presention and integration of photos and video with articles while continuing to produce original, weekly multimedia news features for the site.

-Born in California’s Central Valley, Irwin attended the University of the Pacific in Stockton and lives in San Francisco with his wife, Karen.
+Born in California’s Central Valley, Irwin attended the University of the Pacific and lives in Stockton with his wife, Karen.